iiijjjii/zsw.ca/questions.md

 * Ability to get things done
 * Able to brainstorm and think outside the box
 * Willingness to take ownership and responsibility in solving problems
-* Familiar with the Linux environment (eg bash, cli utils, vim, git) would be plus
+* Familiarity with the Linux environment (eg bash, cli utils, vim, git) would be plus
-* Familiarity with web development tools and languages.
-Eg any of python, HTML, CSS, and javascript, would be a plus
+* Familiarity with web development tools and languages, eg., any of python, HTML, CSS, and javascript, would be a plus

 <br>